 Winner: Chloe Cooke

 The concept for this urban forestry centre is to encompass a solid box of the program within a larger, lighter, and transparent one.
 The greenhouses on site act as beacons of light and education.
 They extrude out of the landscape and through the trees as reminders of the importance of urban forestry.

 Jury Comment: We appreciated the use of a traditional vernacular in a new way and how the project connected the street to the landscape without going through the building.
 There are compelling and interesting relationships between the forms.
 The use of wood gives you a hint there’s something different going on.

 The National Forestry Research Centre linked the larger urban fabric of Gatineau and Ottawa with nature.
 The proposal aimed to be respectful to the existing landscape by building the centre on the site’s parking lot and then drawing urban connections through a series of elevated bridges.

 Jury Comments: This building looked like it belonged on Confederation Boulevard.
 It had a great allusion to the Canadian Museum of History.
 While it’s grand, the spaces seemed approachable.
 It felt fundamentally public.
-The big canopy was a way to get a lot of out a little.

 Winner: Thompson Nguyen